Corey Bailey

 Records take their own special preparation in order to get the best performance.

-before you select the proper stylus in order to get the best possible playback or
+you select the proper stylus in order to get the best possible playback or transfer.

-transfer.
 There are several methods and cleaning machines available.
-When it
+When it comes to

-comes to selecting the best stylus, use your ears as the final judge.
-Because of
+selecting the best stylus, use your ears as the final judge.
+Because of groove

-groove wear, I have sometimes made three transfers of the same side for
+wear, I have sometimes made three transfers of the same side for 78RPM

-78RPM records: Above the wear pattern, At the wear pattern (in the groove, as
+records: Above the wear pattern, At the wear pattern (in the groove, as they say)

-playing an entire side, I will want to try it again with a different stylus or cartridge
+an entire side, I will want to try it again with a different stylus or cartridge to

 The same will apply if you are a listener and are only interested in playing